A—221 Who Is Included

 A sibling is a brother or sister of an eligible child, including legally adopted and half-brothers and sisters.
 Siblings must be certified together if they meet all TANF requirements.
 If an unborn child will be a required member of the certified group, a special review is set for the first day of the month after the expected delivery month.

-Note: Half-brothers/sisters who do not meet the degree of relationship to the caretaker are not eligible to receive TANF benefits but can be certified as an independent child on a separate Medicaid EDG.
-See A-910, General Policy.
+Note: Half-brothers or sisters who do not meet the degree of relationship to the caretaker are not eligible to receive TANF benefits.
+However, they can be certified as an independent child on a separate Medicaid EDG.

 4. Caretaker